mavvos/SpotifyGlobal/README.md

 #
 <h3>🐜 Known Issues 🦟</h3>
 <ol>
-  <li><b>If Spotify is minimized, it will pop up every time a hotkey is used.</b> Workaround: Keep the Spotify window open and active (not minimized) in the background before switching to other applications.
+  <li><b>If Spotify is minimized, it will pop up every time a hotkey is used. #5</b> Workaround: Keep the Spotify window open and active (not minimized) in the background before switching to other applications.
-  <li>The script may fail if another running application has "Spotify" in its window title (e.g., a web browser with this repository open).
-Ensure that the Spotify desktop client is the only application with that name.
   <li>Spamming hotkeys quickly can sometimes cause commands to get stuck in a loop.
 Workaround: Close and restart both Spotify and Spotify Global.
-  <li>Some keys and hotkey combinations have more trouble than others when it comes to being registered, this is a common problem with <i>keyboard</i>.
+  <li>Some keys and hotkey combinations have more trouble than others when it comes to being registered, this is a common problem with <i>keyboard</i>. #4
   <li>NumPad keys may be interpreted as arrow keys (e.g., 4 is 'left', 6 is 'right').
 This is a known issue with the <i>keyboard</i> library, see <a href="https://github.com/boppreh/keyboard/issues/618">Issue #618</a>.
 </ol>